softwareconstruction240/softwareconstruction/chess/4-database/database.md

 - [Chess Application Overview](../chess.md)
 - 🖥️ [Videos](#videos)
 - [TA Tips](../../instruction/chess-tips/chess-tips.md#phase-4---database): A collection of common problems for this phase

-## Getting Started
-To get started on this phase complete the follow the instructions: [Getting Started](getting-started.md)

 In this part of the Chess project, you will create a MySQL implementation of your Data Access interface and start calling it from your services.
 This enables the ability to store data persistently in a MySQL database instead of storing data in main memory.
 You will also write unit tests using JUnit for your DAO classes.
 This involves the following steps: